koniarik/vari/README.md

 Here `uwrap` creates `uvref<std::string>` which gets converted into `uvref<std::string,int>` due to implicit conversion.

-WARNING: `uvref` is movable object, once moved-from, it is put into `null` state - something not possible otherwise.
-It shall not be used in this state in any matter except to be assigned-to.
+WARNING: `uvref` is movable, and when moved from, it enters a null state.
+It shall not be used in this state except for reassignment.

 ## Access API

-How to access the internal type? `vptr`, `vref`, `uvptr`, and `uvref` have `visit` method as the main interface.
-`u` variants also have `take` to steal ownership.
+To access the underlying type, `vptr`, `vref`, `uvptr`, and `uvref` use the `visit` method as the  primary interface.
+The `u` variants also have `take` to transfer ownership.

 ### Visit

-`visit` recreates approach similar to `std::visit`, except that we allow multiple callables instead of multiple variadics.
-Note that we can handle returning references from callables:
+The `visit` method works similarly to `std::visit` but allows multiple callables:

 ```cpp
 auto foo = [&]( vari::vref< std::vector< std::string >, std::list< std::string > > r ) -> std::string&